 4. Day of The Dead & Halloween

-The Day of The Dead (Día de los Muertos) is celebrated all throughout Mexico, and other Latin American countries like Bolivia, Peru, Ecuador, Guatemala.
+The Day of The Dead (Día de los Muertos) is celebrated all throughout Mexico, and other Latin American countries like Bolivia, Peru, Ecuador, and Guatemala.
 Every November 1st and 2nd, they build altars to honor their deceased family members, decorated with marigolds, candles, incense, food items, and toys.

 It originated with the Mayans (250 to 900 CE) and the Aztecs (1345 to 1521 CE).
 They believed it was the way a person died that dictated where the soul will go in the afterlife.

-The Mayans held those who died by suicide, sacrifice, in battle, and during childbirth, their souls went straight to heaven.
 Similarly, the Aztecs held the souls of soldiers slain in battle, and the women who died giving birth traveled with the sun into the heavens.
 While the souls of those Aztecs, who died a normal death, had to pass through nine levels of the underworld.

 Based on these beliefs, those ancient civilizations developed a rich ritual around the cult of ancestors and death.
 In later days, they transformed into the current Mexican celebrations of the Day of the Dead.
 In 2008, UNESCO added it to its list of Intangible Cultural Heritage of Humanity.